Konfekt/vim-unicode-homoglyphs/README.md

 and

-- an operator mapping `gy` in normal mode, for example `gwip` operates on a paragraph,
+- an operator mapping `gy` in normal mode, for example `gyip` operates on a paragraph,
 - a mapping `gyy` (and `gygy`) in normal mode that operates on a single line,
 - a mapping `gy` that operates on the visual selection, and
 - a command `NormalizeHomoglyphs` that operates on given range (equal to the whole buffer if unspecified)